Street of the Prophets

 Street of the Prophets (רחוב הנביאים, Rehov HaNevi'im) is an east–west axis road in Jerusalem beginning outside Damascus Gate and ending at Davidka Square.
 Located to the north of Jaffa Road, it bisects the neighborhood of Musrara.

 During its heyday in the late 19th century and early 20th century, Street of the Prophets was a favorite address for hospitals, churches, monasteries, hospices, government offices, foreign consulates, and wealthy Christian, Jewish and Muslim residents.

 Today the street still boasts the same heterogeneous mix of residents and workers, as well as schools, hospitals, churches and government offices.
 The elegant 19th-century architecture gives Street of the Prophets the appellation of "most beautiful street outside the Old City", while its historic buildings make it the most popular site for guided tours outside the Old City.

 Etymology

-Street of the Prophets was established during the expansion of Jerusalem beyond the walls of the Old City in the mid-19th century.
+The Street of the Prophets was established during the expansion of Jerusalem beyond the walls of the Old City in the mid-19th century.
 In the beginning, the street did not have a name.
 It was known as: